 Street hockey can be played by anyone, anywhere, anytime.
 You can play one on one, or 10 on 10!
 This list of rules and regulations was found on NHL.com and should only be used as a general guide.
 Most kids make up their own rules anyway!

-Shoot the puck into the other team's net.
+into the other team's net.
 Not as simple as is sounds.
-Street hockey requires stamina, stickhandling skill, and pinpoint passing between teammates.
+Street hockey requires stamina, stickhandling skill, and pinpoint passing between teammates.2.
+THE PLAYING SURFACE:

 To play street hockey, you must have 12 players in the game at any given time (6 per team).
 The positions are 3 Forwards, 2 Defensemen and 1 Goalie.
 Since running is such a big part of the game, you'll need a lot of players to stay fresh.
 Sixteen players per team is probably best, giving you three lines of forwards and three lines of defenders, plus one goalie.